 Deep R Programming#

-Although available online, this is a whole course.
-It should be read from the beginning to the end.
+Although available online, it is a whole course, and should be read from the beginning to the end.
 In particular, refer to the Preface for general introductory remarks.

 For many students around the world, educational resources are hardly affordable.
 Therefore, I have decided that this book should remain an independent, non-profit, open-access project (available both in PDF and HTML forms).
 Whilst, for some people, the presence of a “designer tag” from a major publisher might still be a proxy for quality, it is my hope that this publication will prove useful to those seeking knowledge for knowledge’s sake.

-Any bug/typo reports/fixes are appreciated: please submit them via this project’s GitHub repository.
+Any bug/typo reports/fixes are appreciated.
+Please submit them via this project’s GitHub repository.
+Thank you.

 - 1. Introduction